oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

     </copy>
     ```

-    The expected output should look similar to:

-    ```text
-    "eyJhb..."
-    ```
+3. Copy and store the `access_token` value in a text editor.

-3. Run the following command to export the returned token as an environment variable.
+4. Run the following command to export the returned token as an environment variable.

     ```bash
     <copy>
-    export MCP_BEARER_TOKEN="eyJhbG..."
+    export MCP_BEARER_TOKEN="<access_token>"
     </copy>
     ```